After Goodbye

 Preparing for the Unknown

 Preparing for Tonga was one of the most complicated trips I have ever planned.
-I spent months getting ready — buying a wetsuit, testing five pairs of fins, renting and learning about underwater camera housing a week before departure.
-Opening and assembling my Nikon camera in the protective housing was like opening a puzzle box — and if I got it wrong, the ocean would take care of the rest.
+I spent months getting ready — buying a wetsuit, testing five pairs of fins, and learning about underwater camera housing a week before departure.
+Opening and assembling my Nikon in the rented underwater housing was like opening a puzzle box — and if I got it wrong, the ocean would take care of the rest.
 YouTube tutorials and a lot of patience got me through it.
 Each challenge demanded focus and humility.

 Into the Blue